-The main objective during this financial year for the academy was to improve reading outcomes at the end of all phases.
+The main objectives during this financial year for the academy were to improve behaviour, results in reading and writing at greater depth.
 This was achieved at all notable exit points.
 From a financial perspective the aim was to maintain a healthy surplus and ensure good value for money.